svenwillger/GettingandCleaningData/README.md

 The script and the clean dataset
 -------------------------------------
+To run the script two packages need to be installed and started:
+      - data.table
+      - reshape2

 The script run_analysis.R which will merge the test and training sets together.
 Labels will be added and only the columns with mean and standard deviation will be kept.